How much is a Gorilla Tour

 You need a comfortable means of transport plus a knowledgeable and experienced driver guide.
 The cost of transport depends on the type of vehicle you use, fuel consumption, and distance traveled.
 The company pays the driver to guide an everyday allowance.
 In most cases, travelers choose to tip their driver guides but what to tip, when and how much is entirely a travelers choice depending on the service he/she receives from the guide.
 Charter flights can also be used for those connecting to Bwindi but it’s quite expensive.
 Aero link is available to fly you to kisoro or kihihi airstrip from which travelers connect to the trekking destination.

 Company Service fee

 Just like any other business, every tour company that arranges gorilla charge service fee.
 The money charged varies from company to company.
 It’s mainly used to pay workers in the office, the travel consultants, hotel reservationists and other workers in the office who together as a team make your gorilla safari a success.
 Also, the mark up is used to make improvements at offices such as buying new vehicles, office computers and other requirements for the company.

 En-route meals and drinks

 In some cases like driving from Kampala to Bwindi impenetrable forest national park or Mgahinga in kisoro district, travelers have en-route meals.
 The company pays these meals from the money the traveler paid.
 Also, travelers are given soft drinks to make fresh and energetic throughout.

 The above is the break down of a gorilla tour excluding travelers flights, tips to the porters and guides, alcoholic beverages, phone calls, donations to local projects and all other personal services.

-In general, a gorilla tour in Uganda, Rwanda and Democratic Republic of Congo is a memorable life changing experience in the whole world.
+In general, a gorilla tour in Uganda, Rwanda and the Democratic Republic of Congo is a memorable life-changing experience in the whole world.